OpenBioLink/SAFRAN/README.md

 ## Manual

 To run IRIFAB a properties file called apply-config.properties is required as an startup argument.
-To quickly perform a test run with the FB15k237 dataset, clone this repository, change to path `resources/binaries` and run:
+Each action requires different properties (See table below).

 ### Actions